High Availability for IDA Application on Liberty and HAProxy

-There are 2 parts for IDA application high availability we need to install and configure, included:
+There are two parts for IDA application high availability that we need to install and configure, including:

-prerequisite: Already set up share folder on both node servers.
+Prerequisite: Already set up a shared folder on both node servers.
 For example, /share-folder/ida-data

 You can create a server from the command line.

-• Unzip the liberty installation package.
-Open a command line, then path to the wlp/bin directory.
+• Unzip the Liberty installation package.
+Open a command line, then navigate to the wlp/bin directory.
 Where is the location you installed Liberty on your operating system.

 • Run the following command to create a server.